 - Programming of deadtime delay-This delay is adjustable in approximately 50 ns steps from 0 ns to 12 μs.
 Calibration of the delay, because of internal IC variations, is performed via the SPI. - Enabling of simultaneous operation of high-side and low-side FETs-Normally, both FETs would not be enabled simultaneously.
 However, for certain applications where the load is connected between the high-side and low-side FETs, this could be advantageous.
 If this mode is enabled, the blanking time delay is disabled.
 A sequence of commands may be required to enable this function to prevent inadvertent enabling.
 In addition, this command can only be executed once after reset to enable or disable simultaneous turn-on. - Setting of various operating modes of the IC and enabling of interrupt sources.

-The 34GD3000 allows different operating modes to be set and locked by an SPI command (fullon, desaturation fault, zero deadtime).

-SPI commands can also determine how the various faults are reported.
+The 33GD3000 allows different operating modes to be set and locked by an SPI command (FULLON, Desaturation Fault, Zero Deadtime).
+SPI commands can also determine how the various faults are (or are not) reported.

 · Read back of internal registers.